 (2) the extent to which the lease conforms to applicable state laws and rules; and

 (3) the appropriateness of the proposed lease in the context of the space needs and financial circumstances of the charter school.
-The commissioner must approve aid only for a facility lease that has (i) a sum certain annual cost and (ii) an escape clause the charter school may exercise if its charter contract is terminated or not renewed.
+The commissioner must approve aid only for a facility lease that has (i) a sum certain annual cost and (ii) a closure clause to relieve the charter school of its lease obligations at the time the charter contract is terminated or not renewed; the closure clause must not be constructed or construed to relieve the charter school of its lease obligations in effect before the charter contract is terminated or not renewed.

 A charter school must not use the building lease aid it receives for custodial, maintenance service, utility, or other operating costs.